-This topology divides the network in to multiple levels/layers of network.
+This topology divides the network into multiple levels/layers of network.
 Mainly in LANs, a network is bifurcated into three types of network devices.
 The lowermost is access-layer where computers are attached.
-The middle layer is known as distribution layer, which works as mediator between upper layer and lower layer.
-The highest layer is known as core layer, and is central point of the network, i.e. root of the tree from which all nodes fork.
+The middle layer is known as distribution layer, which works as a mediator between upper layer and lower layer.
+The highest layer is known as core layer and is central point of the network, i.e. root of the tree from which all nodes fork.

 Advantages of Tree Topology